 It is vital to make an excellent offer so that you are taken seriously – and to avoid offering too much for a property when you don’t have to.

 Your agent can help you determine the right offer by running ‘comps’ or comparables for similar homes in the area.
 Don’t just automatically assume that foreclosed homes are priced correctly.
 The asking price may be off.

-They can include all the information relative to the home you are making an offer on to ensure that the prices you look at are for properties comparable to the one you want to buy.
+They can include all the information relative to the home you are making an offer to ensure that the prices you look at are for properties comparable to those you want to buy.

 Depending on where you are buying, foreclosures may be selling quickly and for reasonable prices.
 You have to adapt to the market conditions as a buyer, so that means you may need to offer a higher price than you think to compete with other foreclosure buyers.

 If you offer too much lower than the initial price, you could lose out on the purchase.
 Work with your agent to decide which price makes the most sense based on current market conditions.

 Foreclosures can be great deals, but they can also be nightmares if you are not careful.
 The bank is trying to sell the property as it is.

-You’ll want to know that the home does not have any issues that will be prohibitively expensive to fix after your purchase.
+You’ll want to know that the home does not have any major issues that will be prohibitively expensive to fix after your purchase.
 The cost of repairs could be much more than you bargained for.

-Being sure that things like the foundation, electrical system, plumbing, and roof are in good enough shape to justify the purchase.
+Being sure that things like the foundation, electrical system, plumbing, and roof are in good enough shape to justify the purchase is critical.
 Otherwise, you could spend more making the home habitable than you would have from just buying from a regular seller.

 How to Find a Foreclosure Before They Hit The Market?

 Lots of prospective home buyers ask the question, “is there a way to find out about foreclosure properties before they hit the market?”
-Well, there is a way to potentially increase your odds.
-A company called Realty Trac publishes data of homeowners who miss mortgage payments.
+Well, there is a way to potentially increase your odds of finding houses in foreclosure.

-In most circumstances, these people have run into a short term financial crunch.
+In most circumstances, these people have run into a short-term financial crunch.
 They miss their mortgage payment but eventually get caught up.

 Here is a link to their pre-foreclosure property search tool.
 You will be able to search by state to find potential foreclosure properties.
-You will see these properties on Zillow like they are listed for sale which is very misleading.
+You will see these properties on Zillow like they are listed for sale, which is very misleading.
 I get calls from buyers all the time asking about these pre-foreclosure homes, many of which never actually make it to the market.

 For homes that have already been foreclosed and are bank-owned, Realtor.com has a helpful foreclosure search tool for them.
 Remember you can also do an online search for foreclosures near me and are bound to come up with some results.

 Hopefully, you now have a better understanding of how to buy a foreclosed home or short sale.
 Remember to enter these kinds of real estate transactions with your eyes wide open.

 Are you thinking of selling your home?
 I have a passion for Real Estate and love to share my marketing expertise!

-I service Real Estate sales in the following Metrowest MA towns: Ashland, Bellingham, Douglas, Framingham, Franklin, Grafton, Holliston, Hopkinton, Hopedale, Medway, Mendon, Milford, Millbury, Millville, Natick, Northborough, Northbridge, Shrewsbury, Southborough, Sutton, Wayland, Westborough, Whitinsville, Worcester, Upton, and Uxbridge MA.
+I service Real Estate Sales in the following Metrowest MA towns: Ashland, Bellingham, Douglas, Framingham, Franklin, Grafton, Holliston, Hopkinton, Hopedale, Medway, Mendon, Milford, Millbury, Millville, Natick, Northborough, Northbridge, Shrewsbury, Southborough, Sutton, Wayland, Westborough, Whitinsville, Worcester, Upton, and Uxbridge MA.